 Here’s Janssen with the recipe…

-The Fourth of July is just around the corner, and my kids can’t wait.
+The Fourth of July is here.
 What more could you ask for than warm weather, parades, and some fireworks?

 Last year, a friend of mine made a version of these on Independence Day, and we scarfed them down in an embarrassingly short amount of time.